jentery/routledgeCompanionMSDH/projects.md

 Music, Language and Environment: An album by David Dunn (1996).
 See www.davidddunn.com/~david/HOME.htm.

-Musqueam Place Names Web Mapping Portal: “Here you find information on Musqueam Place Names, hear audio of our hən̓q̓əmin̓əm̓ən̓q̓əmin̓əm heMusqueam elders past and present, view historical photographs and see where they are located.”
+Musqueam Place Names Web Mapping Portal: “Here you find information on Musqueam Place Names, hear audio of our hən̓q̓əmin̓əm̓ən̓q̓əmin̓əm language from Musqueam elders past and present, view historical photographs and see where they are located.”
 See www.musqueam.bc.ca/musqueam-our-history-web-map.

 Mutant Giant Spider Dog: A viral YouTube video posted by Slywester Wardega (2014).
 See www.youtube.com/watch?v=YoB8t0B4jx4.